All Episodes

 Women are chokers under pressure after we get back.

-All right, we left off before the break sharing you details of Slate.com.
+All right, we left off before the break sharing you details of slate.com.

-This is a left of center internet publication.
+This is a left-of-center internet publication.

-He says you can observe a lot of high achievers under pressure at a grand slam tennis tournament.
+He says, you can observe a lot of high achievers under pressure at a Grand Slam tennis tournament.

 Better yet, you can observe them under variable pressure.

-First, uh Danielle is a man he assigned an importance to each point in each match.
+He assigned an importance to each point in each match.

 He did this by assigning probabilities to every way the match might unfold, accounting for players' ratings, the surface they were playing on, and the identity of the server.

-That allowed him to say things like if Roger Federer wins this point, he has a 60% chance to win the match.
+That allowed him to say things like, if Roger Federer wins this point, he has a 60% chance to win the match.

 If he loses the point, he has a 55% chance.